xiezl/singa-docs/_posts/docs/2015-01-10-quick-start.md

 ### Training on a single node

-For single node training, one process will be launched to run SINGA on local host.
+For single node training, one process will be launched to run SINGA at local host.
 We train the [CNN model](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) over the
 [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html) dataset as an example.
 The hyper-parameters are set following